Rigid analytic Stein algebraic groups are affine: Rigid analytic functions on the universal vector extension

-The compatibility of taking global sections with extension of scalars (see, for instance, \cite[Theorem A.5]{notions}) allows to replace the field $K$ by any finite extension.
-By doing so, according to \cite[Corollary 7.6.2]{LutkebohmertCurves}, the abeloid variety may be supposed to admit a uniformization such as the one described in Section \ref{sec:TateRaynaudUniformization}.
+The compatibility of taking global sections with extension of scalars allows to replace the field $K$ by any finite extension.
+By doing so the abeloid variety may be supposed to admit a uniformization such as the one described in \Cref{sec:TateRaynaudUniformization}.
+Adopt the monolith of notation therein introduced.
+Via the morphism $q \colon \bbA(\cF_E) \to \bbA(\cF_B)$, the $K$-analytic space $\bbA(\cF_E)$ is seen to be the principal $T$-bundle over $\bbA(\cF_B)$ associated with the group homomorphism

-Therefore, from now on, the monolith of notation therein introduced is once again employed.
-As if that was not enough, write $(\cF_A)$ instead of $(\cF)$, $\pi_A \colon \bbA(\cF_A) \to A$ for the associated affine bundle and add the notation in \ref{sec:UniversalCoverAffineBundles} to the pile.